STEVE: Occurrence and cause

+Location and timing

-STEVE phenomena may be spotted closer to the equator than the aurora, and as of March 2018, have been observed in the United Kingdom, Canada, Alaska, northern U.S. states, and New Zealand. the phenomenon appears as a very narrow arc extending for hundreds or thousands of miles, aligned east–west.
+STEVE phenomena may be spotted further from the poles than the aurora, and as of March 2018, have been observed in the United Kingdom, Canada, Alaska, northern U.S. states, Australia, New Zealand and Denmark.
+The phenomenon appears as a very narrow arc extending for hundreds or thousands of kilometers, aligned east–west.
 It generally lasts for twenty minutes to an hour.
 As of March 2018, STEVE phenomena have only been spotted in the presence of an aurora.
 None were observed from October 2016 to February 2017, or from October 2017 to February 2018, leading NASA to believe that STEVE phenomena may only appear during certain seasons.
+However, STEVE phenomena have since been reported and photographed in South Australia during a geomagnetic storm event on 11 October 2024.

+Research into cause

 A study published in March 2018 by Elizabeth A. MacDonald and co-authors in the peer-reviewed journal, Science Advances, suggested that the STEVE phenomenon accompanies a subauroral ion drift (SAID), a fast-moving stream of extremely hot particles.
 STEVE marks the first observed visual effect accompanying a SAID.

 In August 2018, researchers determined that the skyglow of the phenomenon was not associated with particle precipitation (electrons or ions) and, as a result, could be generated in the ionosphere.

+One proposed mechanism for the glow is that excited nitrogen breaks apart and interacts with oxygen to form glowing nitric oxide.